MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

 ms.date: 09/25/2024
 ---

-# Create Azure Stack HCI VM image using Azure Marketplace images
+# Create Azure Local VM image using Azure Marketplace images

 [!INCLUDE [hci-applies-to-23h2](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to create virtual machine (VM) images for your Azure Stack HCI using source images from Azure Marketplace.
-You can create VM images using the Azure portal or Azure CLI and then use these VM images to create Arc VMs on your Azure Stack HCI.
+This article describes how to create virtual machine (VM) images for Azure Local using source images from Azure Marketplace.
+You can create VM images using the Azure portal or Azure CLI and then use these VM images to create Arc VMs on Azure Local.

 ## Prerequisites